FAQ for Employers

 - Pay for the academic credits associated with the experience.

-- Because NDSU students earn credit for Cooperative Education and Internships, they are responsible for the cost of those credits.
-One of the strongest recruiting tools an employer has is to pay the cost of the Co-op/Intern credits in order to compete for the most sought after students.
+- Because NDSU students earn credit for internships, they are responsible for the cost of those credits.
+One of the strongest recruiting tools an employer has is to pay the cost of the internship credits in order to compete for the most sought after students.

-- A number of Cooperative Education and Internship employers make the investment in NDSU students by paying the cost of the credits students earn on Cooperative Education and Internship.
+- A number of Internship Program employers make the investment in NDSU students by paying the cost of the credits students earn on the internship.